 Addiction is a disorder that affects millions of Americans and their families every day.
-Despite the fact that there is more awareness about the consequences of drug and alcohol use, more and more people succumb to addiction in ever-increasing amounts.
+Despite more awareness about the consequences of drug and alcohol use, more people succumb to addiction in ever-increasing amounts.
 In fact, the CDC’s most recent report on overdose deaths has found the largest month-over-month increase ever seen.
-This report highlights the importance of addiction treatment programs, like the drug and alcohol detox for veterans, offered at Sunrise, so that our nation’s heroes can get the help that they urgently need.
+This report highlights the importance of addiction treatment programs.
+At Sunrise, we offer drug and alcohol detox for veterans, so our nation’s heroes can get the help they urgently need.

 What is Detox?

 Detox is often the first step on the recovery journey.
-In the simplest terms, detox is the process of removing drugs and alcohol from the body, in order to return it to a neutral, drug-free state.
-Many people experience withdrawal symptoms when they stop using substances that will vary depending on a number of factors, including:
+It is the process of removing drugs and alcohol from the body, to return it to a neutral, drug-free state.
+Consequently, many people experience withdrawal symptoms when they stop using substances.
+Symptoms of withdrawal will vary depending on a number of factors, including:

 - What substance a person was abusing